cfdrake/todoist-cli/README.md

 ## License

-See the `LICENSE.md` file for details.
+See the `LICENSE` file for details.